GustavoAC/PyGalaxian/README.md

 ![](https://github.com/shivamshekhar/PyGalaxian/raw/master/Screenshots/1.png)

 ## Description:
 A simple vertical space shooter game.
-This project's current version is intended to implement a joystick-like input for a game of our choice using BeagleBone Black and electronic components, an then use sockets to make the communication between the joystick and the game.
+This project's current version is intended to implement a joystick-like input for a game using BeagleBone Black and electronic components, and then use sockets to realize the communication between the joystick and the game.

 The game executes on user's computer as a server, and the joystick code runs on BeagleBone Black as a client.